GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-11-20-audiobooks-for-developers-the-country-of-the-blind-andrew-leland.md

 Look for more articles on Microsoft Accessibility features in both the "Tips and Tools for Devs" series and the "A11y Tips for Devs" series.
 ### Tomorrow: First EDS Clinic

 In May of 2022 I won the family doctor lottery, and found an amazing family doctor who actually listens.
 She's given me a provisional clinical diagnosis of hypermobile EDS (hEDS).
 It's the most common type of EDS.
 Unlike the other 12 types, there's no genetic test for hEDS.
 She's also done a ton of referrals.

 Tomorrow I finally have my intake appointment at the GoodHope Ehlers-Danlos Symptom Clinic here in Toronto.
 It's the only one in Canada.
+Then it's back to finishing my new, more accessible blog using Astro, Typescript, Next.js, Drizzle ORM, and Better SQLite.

+## The Country of The Blind: Definitely Motivating.

+Give Andrew Leland's _"The Country of the Blind"_ a listen.
+It definitely fits the brief of being a Motivational Monday audiobook - this article is 6,000 words!

 ___
 ......

+Notes:
+1. As this will one of the first articles moved over to my new full stack site, I've left out some images I'd like to included, and left many of the in text links out of the "References and Recommended Readings" section below.
-Note: Parts of this reflection, especially the first few paragraphs are a rewrite of my earlier article _"How Having Surgery for a Hole in My Retina Led to Teaching Myself Adobe Xd Yesterday"_ from April, 2021.
+2. Parts of this reflection, especially the first few paragraphs are a rewrite of my earlier article _"How Having Surgery for a Hole in My Retina Led to Teaching Myself Adobe Xd Yesterday"_ from April, 2021.

 ## References and Recommended Reading/Viewing